The land is open during daylight hours.

-Sustainable Woodstock hosts a community garden plot on King Farm, offering between 10 and 20 plots for use by local families and organizations.
+Sustainable Woodstock hosts a community garden on King Farm.
+They offer between 10 and 20 plots for use by local families and organizations.
 Some gardeners grow food for the local food shelf or donate surplus food.

 Maples form a beautiful canopy over the King Farm Road as it leads up to the farmstead.
 The original portion of the King farmhouse faces a tree-lined lane that was once a through road to the Prosper Road.

 The main block of the farmhouse was built in 1793 and remodeled in 1862.
 The rectangular ell was constructed in 1906 to replace an earlier ell.

 Main Barn (c.
 1793 with c.
 1908 additions)

 Sheep Barn (c.
 1840, with a 1930s addition)

 Horse Barn (c.
 1940)

 Milk House (c.
 1930, once the original carriage house, c.
 1795; moved around 1908)